 5. Paxos

-Why It’s a Unique Luxury Market
+Why It Is a Distinctive Luxury Market

 Land Prices

-Plots with sea views typically range from €120,000 to €350,000, depending on location and accessibility.
+Plots with sea views typically range from €120,000 to €350,000, depending on location, access, planning conditions, and buildability.

 Rental Potential